antvaset/graphlet/README.md

-# gluto
+# graphlet
-A React framework for building structural formulas of chemical compounds.
+A lightweight graph database.